w3c/vc-di-ecdsa-test-suite/README.md

 }
 ```

-An sd test vector configuration looks like this:
+An SD test vector configuration looks like this:
 ```js
 "create": {
   "document": "./mocks/valid/document.json",